Active vibration control of electric machines on elastic steel frame foundations

 Demonstration - what can the actuator system do?

-Without active control:
+Without active vibration control:

 When the motor is operated without active control, the vibration of the bearing shield at the drive end has a very high vibration velocity of approx. 21 mm/s (approx. 15 mm/s rms).
-These high vibration amplitudes are too high for stationary operation and would damage the motor and body if operated for prolonged periods.
+These high vibration amplitudes are too high for stationary operation and would damage the motor if operated for prolonged periods.

-With active control:
+With active vibration control:

 By activating the control of the actuator system, the vibration amplitudes are reduced to approx. 5 mm/s (approx. 3.5 mm/s rms) within less than half a second, which is a permissible stationary operating point.